Why OutRung makes you do the work (and why that's the whole point)

 The experience library, scoring criteria, and writing guide

-Three things that OutRung relies on heavily, and all three are user-generated.
+Three things OutRung relies on heavily, and all three are user-generated.

-Your experience library is the collection of achievements, projects, and responsibilities you've built up.
-This isn't something we auto-generate from a job title.
+Your experience library is the collection of achievements, projects, and responsibilities you have built up.
+This is not something we auto-generate from a job title.
 You write it or refine it from your uploaded CVs.
-It's yours.
+It is yours.

 Your scoring criteria define what actually matters to you in a role.
 Not what a job board thinks matters.
-Not what's trending.
+Not what is trending.
 What you care about.
 Location, tech stack, seniority, team size, type of problem, sector.
 You set this, and it drives how jobs get ranked for you.
+For some people that also includes whether a role is even likely to sponsor, which is why a visa sponsorship checker is such a practical filter before the application work begins.

-Your CV writing guide tells the system how you like to sound.
+Your cv writing guide tells the system how you like to sound.
 Formal or direct.
 Dense or spacious.
 Heavy on metrics or more narrative.
 This is the difference between a generated CV that sounds like you versus one that sounds like a LinkedIn influencer wrote it.
+Prospects makes a similar point in its AI, CVs and applications guide, which keeps coming back to the need for specific source material and human judgement instead of letting the tool improvise.

 It’s an iterative process

-Here's what I'd honestly expect from the first few days.
-You'll score some jobs and the results will be mostly right but not perfect.
-You'll generate a CV and parts of it will feel slightly off.
-A phrase here, a missing detail there.
+Here is what I would honestly expect from the first few days.
+You will score some jobs and the results will be mostly right but not perfect.
+You will generate a CV and parts of it will feel slightly off.
+A phrase here.
+A missing detail there.

-That's fine.
-That's how it's supposed to work.
+That is fine.
+That is how it is supposed to work.

 You go back, adjust your scoring criteria, add a missing project to your experience library, tweak the writing guide.
-Next time, it's closer.
+Next time, it is closer.
 After a week or so, the platform genuinely starts to represent you.
 Not a generic version of someone with your job title.
 You.

 This mirrors how any good process works.
 Iterative refinement produces better outcomes than trying to get everything right first time.
-The difference is that OutRung keeps what you've built.
-You're not starting from scratch every time you see a new job posting.
+The difference is that OutRung keeps what you have built.
+You are not starting from scratch every time you see a new job posting.

 Why not just make it one click?

-If you're a senior engineer or a solution architect with 10 or 15 years of complex experience, a one-click tool is going to flatten you into something unrecognisable.
-Your career doesn't fit a template.
-It shouldn't be squeezed into one.
+If you are a senior engineer or a solution architect with 10 or 15 years of complex experience, a one-click tool is going to flatten you into something unrecognisable.
+Your career does not fit a template.
+It should not be squeezed into one.

 Practical tips if you’re getting started